 As a senior conservator at London’s Victoria and Albert Museum, Simon Fleury is responsible for the care of the Museum’s extensive photographic holdings.
 Simon’s practice-led research explores and tests the intimate entangling relations between the museum and photograph.
-This experimental practice foldingMUSEUMCAMERA, fabricates new museum-objects to explore the aesthetic yield of the documentation and material analysis of museum-objects (the condition report).
+This experimental practice foldingMUSEUMCAMERA, fabricates new museum-objects to explore the aesthetic yield of photo-based documentation and material analysis of museum-objects (conter-factual documentation).
 This research is the basis for a practice-led PhD at Birmingham School of Art and Design (AHRC M4C).
-Underpinned by a background in photography, which has included extensive commercial experience, post-graduate study at the Royal College of Art, and PhD at Birmingham School of Art and Design (M3C AHRC).
+This practice is underpinned by a background in photography, which has included extensive commercial experience, post-graduate study at the Royal College of Art, and PhD at Birmingham School of Art and Design (M3C AHRC).
 Simon’s work is in Tate and British Council collections.